stat4701/2014/edav hw1/2014-03-01-Mandeep-Blog-Post1.md

 Here's a breakdown of what I did for this blog post:

 1\.
-I sliced the source data to highlight the concentration among the top one percent
+I sliced the source data to highlight the concentration of income among the top one percent and show the stark contrast from the bottom 20%

 2\.
-Plotted the data in R to see the trend for the various sources of Income
+Plotted the data using a barplot in R. Also played around with ggplot and qplot using facet_grid()
 ```{r chunkLabel}
 require(ggplot2)
 df1 <- subset(df0, Percentile %in% c("1", "20"))